List of notification codes

 PERFORMANCE

 Example 6.
-Using a dynamic node property key makes it impossible to use indexes
+A dynamic node property key makes it impossible to use indexes

 Query